w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 procedure, coordinating the community and validators to upgrade their nodes to implement protocol changes.

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses on-chain [governance, called OpenGov](./learn-polkadot-opengov.md), to facilitate upgrades to the Polkadot runtime.
+Polkadot uses on-chain [governance, called OpenGov](./learn-polkadot-opengov.md), to facilitate runtime upgrades.
 The stakeholders of Polkadot vote on these upgrades, and if successful, the upgrade is enacted automatically in the blocks to come.
 Polkadot validator operators only upgrade their nodes when the client itself gets updated.

-Because of this mechanism, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can enact chain upgrades using the Wasm meta-protocol _without_ a hard fork.
+Because of this mechanism, the relay chain can enact upgrades using the Wasm meta-protocol _without_ a hard fork.
 As the WebAssembly runtime for Polkadot (and all of its subsequent parachains) are stored on-chain, this involves simply replacing the runtime with a new WebAssembly blob once governance allowed the upgrade to be enacted.

 Anything within the state transition function, the transaction queue, or off-chain workers can be upgraded without forking the chain, as these are all part of the WebAssembly runtime.

 ### Block Production & Finalization

-Both Ethereum and {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} use hybrid consensus models where **block production** and **finality** are decoupled.
+Both Ethereum and Polkadot use hybrid consensus models where **block production** and **finality** are decoupled.

 For finalization, Ethereum utilizes [Casper FFG](https://ethereum.org/glossary#casper-ffg), which works with [LMD-GHOST](https://ethereum.org/glossary#lmd-ghost) as the fork choice rule for